 Troubled Kansas nursing home removed from Medicare program

 MISSION, Kan.
-(AP) — A nursing home where every resident has tested positive for the coronavirus in a rural Kansas county with the state's highest infection rate is losing its federal Medicare funding.
+(AP) — A nursing home where every resident has tested positive for the coronavirus in a rural Kansas county with the state’s highest infection rate has been warned that federal officials are moving to remove it from the Medicare program, putting its funding at risk.

 A scathing report from the Centers for Medicare and Medicaid Services cited a lack of masks as a main driver in the outbreak at the Andbe Home in Norton, Kansas.
-Sixty-one residents and about three dozen staff members have been infected at the home, and at least 10 have died.
+Sixty-one residents and about three dozen staff members have been infected at the home, and 12 have died.

 That outbreak, along with one at a nearby state prison, has brought Norton County to the point where 106 out of every 1,000 residents have contracted the virus.